 Need more light on a covered porch or veranda?
 Or don’t have room for wall lights?
-Ceiling lights and hanging lights are the perfect option.
+Ceiling lights and hanging lights are the perfect options.
 Built for damp locations (where they’re never directly exposed to rain), these fixtures can be a bright and beautiful addition.

 Post Lights & Pier Mount Lights

 As the name suggests, post lights are fixtures that mount on top of posts.
 Because they’re usually placed in open-air settings like driveways and pathways, most post lights are “wet rated,” meaning they are designed to withstand direct exposure to rain and moisture.

 The diameter of the post (also called a pole) needed may vary according to design.
 See individual product detail pages for specific recommendations.